saimeda1/saimeda1.github.io/README.md

 Feedback and contributions are highly welcomed to enhance the website's functionality and design.

 ## Deployment
-I am using digital ocean through github's student developer resources and bought a domain (www.saivmeda.com) off of porkbun to make this site live and accessible to everyone
+I am using github pages through the student developer resources and bought a domain (www.saivmeda.com) off of porkbun to make this site live and accessible to everyone with my custom domain.

 ## License
 The content in this project is subject to Copyright.